-The following is a discussion and analysis of our results of operations for the years ended December 31, 2012, 2011 and 2010 and our financial condition at December 31, 2012 and 2011.
+The following is a discussion and analysis of our results of operations for the years ended December 31, 2013, 2012 and 2011 and our financial condition at December 31, 2013 and 2012.
 This should be read in conjunction with the Consolidated Financial Statements and related notes included in Item 8 of this report.
 Tabular dollars are in thousands, except per share amounts.
 Amounts in tables may not reconcile due to rounding differences.

 Page

-2012 Financial Highlights 42
+2013 Financial Highlights 44

-Executive Summary 43
+Executive Summary 45

-Underwriting Results - Group 48
+Underwriting Results - Group 50

-Results by Segment: Years ended December 31, 2012, 2011 and 2010.
-56
+Results by Segment: Years ended December 31, 2013, 2012 and 2011 58

-i) Insurance Segment 56
+i) Insurance Segment 58

-ii) Reinsurance Segment 59
+ii) Reinsurance Segment 61

-Other Expenses (Revenues), Net 62
+Other Expenses, Net 64

-Net Investment Income and Net Realized Investment Gains/Losses 63
+Net Investment Income and Net Realized Investment Gains/Losses 65

-Cash and Investments 67
+Cash and Investments 69

-Liquidity and Capital Resources 77
+Liquidity and Capital Resources 80

-Critical Accounting Estimates 83
+Critical Accounting Estimates 87

-i) Reserves for Losses and Loss Expenses 84
+i) Reserves for Losses and Loss Expenses 88

-ii) Reinsurance Recoverable 94
+ii) Reinsurance Recoverable 98

-iii) Premiums 95
+iii) Premiums 99

-iv) Fair Value Measurements 97
+iv) Fair Value Measurements 101

-v) Other-Than-Temporary Impairments 99
+v) Other-Than-Temporary Impairments 103

-Recent Accounting Pronouncements 101
+Recent Accounting Pronouncements 105

-Off-Balance Sheet and Special Purpose Entity Arrangements 101
+Off-Balance Sheet and Special Purpose Entity Arrangements 105

-Non-GAAP Financial Measures 101
+Non-GAAP Financial Measures 105

-2012 FINANCIAL HIGHLIGHTS
+2013 FINANCIAL HIGHLIGHTS

-2012 Consolidated Results of Operations
+2013 Consolidated Results of Operations

-- Net income available to common shareholders of \$495 million, or \$4.05 per share basic and \$4.00 per diluted share - Operating income of \$422 million, or \$3.41 per diluted share(1) - Gross premiums written of \$4.1 billion - Net premiums written of \$3.3 billion - Net premiums earned of \$3.4 billion - Net favorable prior year reserve development of \$245 million - Significant catastrophe and weather-related losses included: - Pre-tax net losses (net of related reinstatement premiums) of \$331 million in relation to Storm Sandy - Aggregate pre-tax net losses (net of related reinstatement premiums) of \$105 million for other notable events of 2012 (including the impact of severe drought conditions on U.S. crops, Hurricane Isaac and first and second quarter U.S. weather events) - Net financial impact of Storm Sandy of \$301 million, after consideration of reinstatement premiums, ceding commissions and the associated income tax benefit - No material change in our aggregate estimate for losses related to 2011 and 2010 calendar year natural catastrophe and weather-related events - Underwriting income of \$263 million and combined ratio of 96.2% - Net investment income of \$381 million - Net realized investment gains of \$127 million - Senior leadership transition in the second quarter resulted in separation payments and accelerated and incremental share-based compensation expenses totaling \$34 million
+- Net income available to common shareholders of \$684 million, or \$6.02 per common share and \$5.93 per diluted common share - Operating income of \$633 million, or \$5.49 per diluted common share(1) - Gross premiums written of \$4.7 billion - Net premiums written of \$3.9 billion - Net premiums earned of \$3.7 billion - Net favorable prior year reserve development of \$219 million - Estimated aggregate natural catastrophe and weather-related pre-tax net losses (net of related reinstatement premiums) of \$198 million - Underwriting income of \$428 million and combined ratio of 91.0% - Net investment income of \$409 million - Net realized investment gains of \$76 million

-2012 Consolidated Financial Condition
+2013 Consolidated Financial Condition

-- Total cash and investments of \$14.4 billion; fixed maturities, cash and short-term securities comprise 90% of total cash and investments and have an average credit rating of AA- - Total assets of \$18.9 billion - Reserve for losses and loss expenses of \$9.1 billion and reinsurance recoverable of \$1.9 billion - Total debt of \$995 million and a debt to total capital ratio of 14.7% - Repurchased 9.4 million common shares for total cost of \$318 million; remaining authorization under the repurchase program approved by our Board of Directors of \$634 million at February 21, 2013 - Common shareholders' equity of \$5.3 billion; diluted book value per common share of \$42.97
+- Total cash and investments of \$14.8 billion; fixed maturities, cash and short-term securities comprise 88% of total cash and investments and have an average credit rating of AA- - Total assets of \$19.6 billion - Reserve for losses and loss expenses of \$9.6 billion and reinsurance recoverable of \$1.9 billion - Total debt of \$996 million and a debt to total capital ratio of 14.6% - Repurchased 10.8 million common shares for total cost of \$472 million; remaining authorization under the repurchase program approved by our Board of Directors of \$723 million at February 20, 2014 - Common shareholders' equity of \$5.2 billion; diluted book value per common share of \$45.80